rootasjey/memorare.app/README.md

 # Licence

-Custom licence.
+Mozilla Public License 2.0.

 Please read the [LICENSE](./LICENSE) for more information.

-Allowed:

-* Install, Copy, Modify the program or source code
-* Share the app or the source code with others
-* Hack, Improve the software

-NOT Allowed:

-* Commercialize this app, this source code or a part of it under the same name [i.e. Memorare] or another brand name
-* Copy a part of the source code into another paid software

-Please [ask](mailto:jeremiecorpinot@outlook.com) if you have any doubt.
+Please [ask](mailto:github@memorare.app) if you have any doubt.